Best Fun Things to do on Long Island, NY – Your Local Guide

 Long Island Tip: Although you will see both “on Long Island” and “in Long Island” written throughout this post, the correct way to say it is “ON Long Island.”
 I have both throughout the article for search purposes.
 To my fellow local Long Islanders, don’t shun me!

 Did you know there are Castles on Long Island?
 I didn’t know either until I was looking for places to take engagement photos back in 2017!

-The Owner Howard Gould’s wife unfortunately wasn’t pleased, so he built a second 50,000 square ft mansion across the property, called the Hempstead House located closer to the sound.
+The Owner, Howard Gould’s wife, unfortunately, wasn’t pleased, so he built a second 50,000 square foot mansion across the property, called the Hempstead House, located closer to the sound.
 Behind the Hempstead House, facing the sound, you will find a beautiful rose garden.

 The grounds and entrance to the beach are really beautiful.
-Sands Point Preserve is full of outdoor activities including walking trails, large grassy picnic areas, and a beach to hang out on.
+Sands Point Preserve is full of outdoor activities, including walking and nature trails, large grassy picnic areas, and a beach to hang out on.
 You can even bring your dogs, which is rare in Long Island, IMO!
 It is also a top photo-worthy place on Long Island.

 Additionally, there are also tours to see the inside of the Castle and mansion for all those 12 years old and up.

 Address: 127 Middle Neck Rd, Sands Point, NY 11050

 3. Montauk Lighthouse

 Can you tell I have a thing for Lighthouses?
 Probably one of the most famous lighthouses on Long Island and even in all of New York State is the Montauk Point Lighthouse.
 The lighthouse was built in 1796 and still serves as an important aid to navigation!
 In fact, it is the 4th oldest lighthouse that is still active in the USA.